 For more detailed instructions, please visit Nest Support page.
 For a more basic overview, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not effectively charging the battery, or turning off completely.
-Nest suggests recharging and restarting your thermostat to resolve the glitch and get it up and working again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
+Nest recommends recharging and restarting your thermostat to resolve the glitch and get it up and working again.

 Indications of this problem include the following: